 In the early 1980’s, Ventilation Maximum designed and developed a new line of static ventilators for attics.
 They could be adapted to all types and shapes of roofs, as much for residential and commercial as for industrial and institutional use.
 Our products were specifically designed to function in our northern climate where snow infiltrating an attic is a common occurrence.

 In order to provide quality customer service and better respond to the needs of our clients, we have put together a team of experts who are able to adapt our products to specific circumstances.
-They are ready to answer questions such as how to use our ventilators in a special architectural design, or simply how to harmonize the ventilator and roof colour.
+They are ready to answer questions such as how to use our roof ventilators in a special architectural design, or simply how to harmonize the roof vent and roof colour.

 We also offer technical support at all levels, and are ready to advise architects and project directors in the preparation of their estimates.
 This assistance is also available to retail store clerks who sell our products to the public as well as for roofing contractors or building owners who request technical information.

 Our products are available throughout Canada and the U.S.A. through specialized roofing distributors or building supply stores in your area.

 Some years ago, hoping to solve this major problem, roofing contractors began to install vents at each end of the attic.
 To make the vents more efficient, a gooseneck type of roof vent was added to this combination.
 This simple vent made some improvement to existing ventilation, but wind could not penetrate from all directions.
 Even in the most favourable wind conditions the whole attic area was not properly ventilated, which in winter caused surplus humidity to accumulate and to rapidly infiltrate the insulation.